dschnare/vanilla/README.md

 Where `filename` is the file that was written to the `webRoot`.
 This same behaviour occurs when compiling CSS files in `compress` mode only their extension will be `.max.css`.

+Example:

+    require('vanilla').compile('js/main.js', 'concat', {
+      projectRoot: './src',
+      webRoot: './web'
+    }, function (error, filename) {
+      // filename is the written script/stylesheet to the webRoot });

 ** Options **

     {
-      projectRoot 'relative/absolute path to project root
-          (relative to options JSON file or the current directory)'
+      projectRoot 'relative/absolute path to project root [default ./src] (relative to options JSON file or the current directory)'
-      webRoot: 'relative/absolute path to web root where all files will be written to (relative to options JSON file or the current directory)',
+      webRoot: 'relative/absolute path to web root where all files will be written to [default ./web] (relative to options JSON file or the current directory)',
       js: {
         minify: function (script, done) [optional -- default uses yui]